Amaranth819/Bittle_Symmetry_RL/README.md

 ### Publication
 This work has been submitted to ICRA 2025.
-If you use this work in an academic context, please cite the following publication:
+If you use this work in an academic context, please refer to the following publication: https://arxiv.org/abs/2403.10723

 _____